IMDEANetworksWNG/Mikrotik-researcher-tools/README.md

     host mikrotik {
-      hardware ethernet cc:2d:e0:9c:e2:35; #IMPORTANT: Change this MAC by the one in  your device fixed-address 192.168.88.3;
+      hardware ethernet cc:2d:e0:9c:e2:35; #IMPORTANT: Change this MAC by the one of your device fixed-address 192.168.88.3;
     }
     ```